Does Pet Insurance Cover X-Rays?

 Are X-Rays Covered by Pet Insurance: FAQ

-How much do pet X-rays typically cost?
+How much do pet X-rays usually cost?

 What types of pet insurance plans cover X-rays?